-We had a carrot-buying miscommunication before we left for our trip and six pounds of carrots in the fridge when we got back.
-The idea for this soup arose out of an equal need to make a dent in those carrots, keep warm and cozy, and hey, maybe maintain our tans from the inside out.
-The lentils do double duty adding a nice heft to the soup and conveniently helping you Not Die (more on that another time).
+We had a carrot-buying miscommunication before we left for a recent trip to Barbados and six pounds of carrots in the fridge when we got back.
+The idea for this carrot soup recipe with warming Thai spices arose out of an equal need to make a dent in those carrots, keep warm and cozy, and hey, maybe maintain our tans from the inside out.
+The secret ingredient (psst…red lentils!) does double duty adding a nice heft to the soup and conveniently helping you Not Die (more on that another time).

 - 2 pounds carrots, trimmed and diced

 - 1 medium yellow onion, diced

 - 1-inch piece fresh ginger, peeled and minced

 - 3 garlic cloves, chopped

 - 1 cup red lentils, rinsed

 - 1 heaping tablespoon Thai red curry paste